Psyche(d) with Tempo

 November 24, 2023 — machinic unconscious as unknown/unknowable/untimely

-“Red Grass” (1950) Boris Vian.
+“Red Grass” (1950) Boris Vian

 December 29, 2023 – nonhuman environment: regression & becoming-child